ProjectHuddle/ph-child/readme.txt

 == Changelog ==
 = 1.0.33 =
-* Update WordPress version tags.
+* Added compatibility to WordPress version 6.0.1

 = 1.0.32 =
 * Improvement: Compatibility to WordPress 6.0.